robmarshall/next-gravity-forms/README.md

 - successCallback: Function that is called when form is successul.
 - errorCallback: Function that is called when the form errors.
 - navigate: Function that is called with URL for redirecting the user.
+- helperText: Object with values to override strings - see Translation section

 ### Caching